-- 6. A mark in the checkbox affirming that the applicant has not been convicted of a felony or that, if convicted, has had his or her civil rights restored. - 7.
+- 6. A mark in the checkbox affirming that the applicant has not been convicted of a felony or that, if convicted, has had his or her voting rights restored. - 7.
 A mark in the checkbox affirming that the applicant has not been adjudicated mentally incapacitated with respect to voting or that, if so adjudicated, has had his or her right to vote restored. - 8.
 The original signature or a digital signature transmitted by the Department of Highway Safety and Motor Vehicles of the applicant swearing or affirming under the penalty for false swearing pursuant to s.
 104.011 that the information contained in the registration application is true and subscribing to the oath required by s.
 3, Art.
 VI of the State Constitution and s.
 97.051. - (b) An applicant who fails to designate party affiliation must be registered without party affiliation.
 The supervisor must notify the voter by mail that the voter has been registered without party affiliation and that the voter may change party affiliation as provided in s.
+97.1031.

-97.1031. - (6) A voter registration application may be accepted as valid only after the department has verified the authenticity or nonexistence of the driver license number, the Florida identification card number, or the last four digits of the social security number provided by the applicant.
-If a completed voter registration application has been received by the book-closing deadline but the driver license number, the Florida identification card number, or the last four digits of the social security number provided by the applicant cannot be verified, the applicant shall be notified that the number cannot be verified and that the applicant must provide evidence to the supervisor sufficient to verify the authenticity of the applicant's driver license number, Florida identification card number, or last four digits of the social security number.
+- (6) A voter registration application, including an application with a change in name, address, or party affiliation, may be accepted as valid only after the department has verified the authenticity or nonexistence of the driver license number, the Florida identification card number, or the last four digits of the social security number provided by the applicant.
+If a completed voter registration application has been received by the bookclosing deadline but the driver license number, the Florida identification card number, or the last four digits of the social security number provided by the applicant cannot be verified, the applicant shall be notified that the number cannot be verified and that the applicant must provide evidence to the supervisor sufficient to verify the authenticity of the applicant's driver license number, Florida identification card number, or last four digits of the social security number.
 If the applicant provides the necessary evidence, the supervisor shall place the applicant's name on the registration rolls as an active voter.
 If the applicant has not provided the necessary evidence or the number has not otherwise been verified prior to the applicant presenting himself or herself to vote, the applicant shall be provided a provisional ballot.
 The provisional ballot shall be counted only if the number is verified by the end of the canvassing period or if the applicant presents evidence to the supervisor of elections sufficient to verify the authenticity of the applicant's driver license number, Florida identification card number, or last four digits of the social security number no later than 5 p.m. of the second day following the election. - (7) All voter registration applications received by a voter registration official shall be entered into the statewide voter registration system within 13 days after receipt.
 Once entered, the application shall be immediately forwarded to the appropriate supervisor of elections.

-History.-s.
-11, ch.
-94-224; s.
-27, ch.
-97-13; s.
-5, ch.
-98-129; s.
-4, ch.
-2003-415; s. (ch.
-2005-277; s.
-6, ch.
-2005-278; s.
-13, ch.
-2007-30; s.
-3, ch.
-2008-95; s.
-2, ch.
-2016-23.
+$\begin{array}{l} \textbf{History.--} s.\ 11,\ ch.\ 94-224;\ s.\ 27,\ ch.\ 97-13;\ s.\ 5,\ ch.\ 98-129;\ s.\ 4,\ ch.\ 2003-415;\\ s.\ 5,\ ch.\ 2005-277;\ s.\ 6,\ ch.\ 2005-278;\ s.\ 13,\ ch.\ 2007-30;\ s.\ 3,\ ch.\ 2008-95;\ s.\ 2,\ ch.\ 2016-23;\ s.\ 22,\ ch.\ 2019-162;\ s.\ 15,\ ch.\ 2020-2;\ s.\ 5,\ ch.\ 2021-11. \end{array}$